-It’s safe to say that most people are in pursuit of health and wellness, with many trying to find new or different methods of eating to help them lose weight.
+It’s safe to say that most people are in pursuit of health and wellness, with many trying to find new or different methods of Mindful Eating to help them lose weight.

 The Boston Medical Center reports that around 45 million Americans go on a diet each year, with 50% of them going on fad diets.
 However, the problem with fad diets is that their typically short duration doesn’t provide substantial results.
 What’s more, this type of dieting can be a very stressful experience, as it requires people to constantly count their calories or frequently check their weight.
 This can make things worse, as researchers from Ohio State University have found that stress can damage your metabolism.

 Although it’s commendable to seek a healthier, better body, eating is a natural activity that should feel nourishing, not sinful.
-This is where mindful eating comes in, as it not only encourages nourishment, but it also helps you get in tune with yourself.
+This is where mindful eating comes in, as it not only encourages nourishment but also helps you get in tune with yourself.

 Mindful Eating Definition